karedavid08/rick-and-morty-database/README.md

-# rick_and_morty_database
+# Rick & Morty Database

-Browse and search the characters, locations and episodes of the Rick And Morty TV show.
+Browse and search the characters, locations and episodes of the Rick & Morty TV show.

 ## Getting Started